 American Psychological Association.
-(2010).
-Publication manual of the American Psychological Association (6th ed.).
-Washington, DC: Author.
-Call no. 808.02 PUB 2010
+(2019).
+Publication manual of the American Psychological Association (7th ed.).

 Professionalism and the use of social media

 Access the following links for professional and practical guidelines for the use of social media to help you maintain professional standards.
 Professionalism and the use of social media guidelines or Teachers and Social Media.